kanso-git/native-directory/README.md

 6 - Test the backButton "hardwareButton" on Android

+7 - Documentation - component level and method level

+8 - Unit test using jest

 # Here are 10 fundamental React-Native commands you might find helpful

 1 -  react-native init myProject    # scaffolding new project app called myProject

 2 -  react-native run-ios --simulator="iPhone X"    # run the app on iPhone simulator (xcode is required )

-    a - use window + D (mac) to see the available options on the runing device b - todo add more cmd at this level
+    a - use window + D (mac) to see the available options on the runing device

+    b - todo add more cmd at this level

 3 -  react-native run android  # run the app on android connected device

 4 - troubleshooting commands

     a - Ambiguous resolution: module ... # try yarn start --reset-cache or yarn start -- --reset-cache